Hervar77/infinity-doc/mkdocs/api/infinity.list.md

 Parameters:

 - index: `number`
-  >the position inside the list to put data at
+  >The position inside the list to put data at.

 - value: `any`
-  >the data to put at the specified position
+  >The data to put at the specified position.

 Example: